popey/popey.com-blog/content/post/2023/08/zerotier-is-my-personal-vpn.md

 ## Overcoming office obstructions

 I've previously written about how I'm now [renting office space](/blog/2023/08/its-not-working-from-home), to improve the mental headspace of work/home separation.
 So this use case is very similar to one Martin talked about in the [show](https://linuxmatters.sh/8/).
-Unsusprisingly perhaps, given we're renting space in the same office.
+Unsurprisingly perhaps, given we're renting space in the same office.

 The network in the office is configured such that devices cannot connect directly to eachother.
 So if I take my Steam Deck into the office, I can't ssh into it from my laptop.
 Why might I want to do this?
 Reasons.
 We'll talk about that on an upcoming [episode](https://linuxmatters.sh) (you should subscribe).